 PANA is designed for newly arrived students and allows them to familiarize themselves with their new environment: It introduces them to Canadian society and addresses their individual needs in terms of writing, reading and speaking skills.

 Francophone Immigration Networks (RIF)

 The following three Francophone Immigration Network aim to support immigration within the French-speaking communities in Ontario.

 Francophone Immigration in Canada:

 See also Resources for Newcomers in the Contact Lists and Support section.

-The Difference Between French-Language Education and the French-Immersion Program
+The Differences Between French-Language Schools and the French-Immersion Program (Fall 2018)